Privacy Policy

 Introduction

 This privacy notice explains in detail why we use your personal data which we, the GP practice, (Data Controller), collects and processes about you.
 A Data Controller determines how the data will be processed and used with the GP practice and with others who we share this data with.
-We are legally responsible for ensuring that all personal data that we hold and use is done so in a way that meets the data protection principles under the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
+We are legally responsible for ensuring that all personal data that we hold and use is done so in a way that meets the data protection principles under the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 This notice also explains how we handle that data and keep it safe.

 Caldicott Guardian